Parole3640/docker-gemini-portal/README.md

 ## License

-This maintains the license of the original project
+This project maintains the license of the original project.

 [The Human Software License](https://license.mozz.us)